There are different types of workers compensation money benefits available in California. This article explains what they are and how they work.

 Temporary Partial Disability (T.P.D.)

-If you are partially temporarily disabled (for instance if your doctor allows you to work for four hours rather than eight hours per day) than you are entitled to benefits proportional to your temporary disability.
+If you are partially temporarily disabled (for instance if your doctor allows you to work for four hours rather than eight hours per day) then you are entitled to benefits proportional to your temporary disability.
 If your partial employment pays you less than the weekly maximum or less than your previous average weekly earnings, then you are entitled to two-thirds of the money you have lost (the difference between what you make now and what you made before).

 Permanent Partial Disability (P.P.D.)

 Sometimes there is another type of permanent disability advance.
 If it is clear that you are entitled to a substantial amount of money in the future for permanent disability, the insurance company will sometimes advance a lump sum of money to help you through an emergency.
 If this happens the money is also deducted from any permanent disability that you are found to be entitled to in the future.
 There is no law requiring the insurance company to advance permanent disability other than at the normal weekly rate after you have become permanent and stationary.
+It seems like this used to be more common than it is now, as insurance carriers generally are becoming meaner.

 Total Permanent Disability (T.P.D.)